arvindn05/osc-tests/howto/OSC_Automation.md

 # How to setup and use OSC automation
+This document describes how was ussing Python linbrary and Robot framework in OSC team's test automation.
 ## Need Python 3, and Python libraries for Robot framework and OpenStack usage:

 Install Python 3.X